SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 [^3]: JM Scamardella, *Not plants or animals: a brief history of the origin of Kingdoms Protozoa, Protista and Protoctista*, 1999.

 [^4]: AG Simpson and AJ Roger, *The real 'kingdoms' of eukaryotes*, 2004.

-# tl;dr
-* Even today, we still can't agree on what to call things and where they belong in a taxonomy, or even how best to present that taxonomy.

 [^5]: <blockquote>"No mouth.
 No respiration.
 No entry."<br/><footer>— Kingdom <i>Animalia</i> Clubhouse Rules, 1860.</footer></blockquote>[^6]